-In this course which focuses on dramatic literature of the twentieth century, students will be introduced to a wide variety of modern dramas by eminent playwrights from North America,

-Britain, Europe, and Africa.
-Many of these writers have challenged traditional approaches to drama to invent new dramatic styles such as realism, naturalism, poetic drama, symbolism, expressionism, the epic theatre, the theatre of the absurd, and surrealism, to name only a few.
-Employing innovative dramatic forms and techniques, these writers use the dramatic medium to confront their audiences with major issues troubling the twentieth-century world.
-The conflict between individual rights and collective responsibility, the impact of colonialism, the relations between races and between men and women, the impact of war, the pursuit of the American dream, the moral obligation of the scientist are just some of the topics confronted in these dramas.
-All of these dramas like the great literary works of previous eras present a sharply focussed image of mankind in some crucial area of his existence.
-The modern theatre has its great definitive scenes which sum up man as he has come to sense himself in the twentieth century his most fundamental hopes and fears, his understanding of the shape and currents of the world, and his intuition of his stance in relation to that world.
+In this course, which focuses on dramatic literature of the twentieth century, students will be introduced to a wide variety of modern dramas by pre-eminent playwrights from North America, Britain, Europe, and Africa.
+These writers have challenged traditional approaches to drama to invent new dramatic styles such as realism, naturalism, poetic drama, symbolism, expressionism, the epic theatre, the theatre of the absurd, and surrealism.
+The modern theatre has its great definitive scenes which sum up man as he has come to sense himself in the modern world: his most fundamental hopes and fears, his understanding of the shape and currents of the world, and his intuition of his stance in relation to that world.